rahulporuri/computational_physics/README.md

 -- correct the radial distribution function
 -- correct the parallized implementation to measure force
 - RK2 and RK4 to study a simple harmonic oscillator
+-- refer to [this](http://www.math.usm.edu/lambers/mat461/lecture4.pdf) lecture notes on the Runge-Kutta-Fehlberg method of adaptive step size RK

 to implement
 - quantum scattering